 The Indiana Bureau

-of Motor Vehicles (BMV) will extend hours of operation on Monday, Nov.
-4,
+of Motor Vehicles will be extending its hours of operations on Monday and

-to issue ID cards and driverís licenses to be used for identification at a
+Tuesday, Nov.
+2-3, to issue ID cards and driver's licenses to be used for

 As required by

-state law, branches with extended hours will only process new, amended, or
+state law, branches will only process new, amended, or replacement ID cards;

-hold a driverís license or ID card that expired after the last general
+driver's license or ID card that expired after the last general election,

-purposes.
-The paper interim credential issued at the license branch at the
+credential issued to customers at the branch at the time of the transaction,

-provides free, state-issued ID cards for voting purposes to any unlicensed
+issues free, stated-issued ID cards for voting purposes to any unlicensed

 Hoosier who is a U.S. citizen, who can provide proper documentation, and who